lamngocminh04/housing-price-model-selection/README.md

 # housing-price-model-selection
 Comparison of OLS, Ridge, and Cubic Spline Regression for housing price prediction

-This project features three regression methods to predict housing prices:
-- Ordinary Least Squares (OLS)
-- Ridge Regression (L2 Regularized)
-- Cubic Spline Regression

 ## Objective:
-Assess difference regression performances and analyze the bias-variance tradeoff using K-fold CV and test RMSE
+Assess differences in regression performance and analyze the bias-variance tradeoff using K-fold CV and test RMSE

 ## Dataset:
 - 545 residential housing observations